samishken/solar-system-2/key-commands.md

 ---
 # Github Action Pipeline workflow
+ * Key (.github/workflows) file to store the workflow yaml file.
  1) "Name" of workflow
  2) "on" is used to specify the events that trigger the workflow.
  3) "env" are # environment variables are variables that are available to all jobs and steps in the workflow. they are defined at the top level of the workflow file.